onyx-platform/onyx/doc/user-guide/peer-config.md

 ##### `:onyx.messaging/peer-ports`

 A vector of integers denoting ports that may be used for peer communication.
 This differences from `peer-port-range` in that this names specific ports, not a sequence of ports.
 Ports are allocated predictable in-order.

+##### `:onyx.messaging/allow-short-circuit?`

+A boolean denoting whether to allow virtual peers to short circuit networked messaging when colocated with the other virtual peer.
+Short circuiting allows for direct transfer of messages to a virtual peer's internal buffers, which improves performance where possible.
+This configuration option is primarily for use in perfomance testing, as peers will not generally be able to short circuit messaging after scaling to many nodes.

 ##### `:onyx.messaging.aeron/embedded-driver?`